8 Best Jira Alternatives in 2026 (and What Most Comparisons Miss)

 7. Ivanti Neurons for ITSM

 Ivanti Neurons for ITSM delivers enterprise-grade service management with built-in asset management capabilities.
 It handles the full ITIL lifecycle and extends into endpoint management and security workflows that most pure ITSM tools treat as separate products.
-Ivanti integrates with Virima for discovery-driven IT asset management data, giving service records accurate CI attributes, ownership details, and change impact context drawn from high-frequency discovery cycles.
+Ivanti integrates with Virima (partner) for discovery-driven IT asset data.
+Service records can carry current CI attributes, ownership, and change impact context from scheduled discovery cycles.
+Virima is the data layer under Ivanti, not a second service desk.

 Best for: IT organizations that need ITSM, endpoint management, and asset lifecycle tracking in an integrated platform.